Kirby64Ret/kirby64/README.md

 ## Installation
  - First, get Linux, or [Windows Subsystem for Linux](https://aka.ms/wslinstall) if you use Windows
- - Next, grab dependencies by running `sudo apt update && sudo apt install git gcc-mips-linux-gnu`
+ - Next, grab dependencies by running `sudo apt update && sudo apt install python3 git gcc-mips-linux-gnu`
  - Next, clone the repo by running `git clone https://github.com/Kirby64Ret/kirby64 --recursive`
- - Get `uv` (the Python Everything App) using the relevant instructions for your distribution, or using one of the package managers listed at the [installation page](https://docs.astral.sh/uv/getting-started/installation/#pypi).
-Running the standalone installer is not recommended.
+ - Get `uv` (the Python Everything App) with `python3 -m pip install uv`
+   - Or use the relevant instructions for your distribution/package manager at the [installation page](https://docs.astral.sh/uv/getting-started/installation/#pypi). **Running the standalone installer is not recommended.**
  - Grab the rest of the dependencies for your distro by using [this wiki page](https://github.com/HackerN64/HackerSM64/wiki/Installing-Dependencies).
  - Put your copy of the game into this folder, with the name `baserom.us.z64`
  - Run `make setup` to get assets extracted, then `make` to build